tab1-web/faq/docs/eternal/levelling.md

 ## Leveling Zones

+Below you will see Hunting Zone and it's corresponding Territory.

+Access Maria for Teleport > Town and Villages > Select the Corresponding Territory you want to farm in.

 ### Levels 12-25

 > If you have 30k-60k, buy Wooden Set (Fighters) or Devotion Set (Mages) in Starter Villages.